 The server’s arm must be moving in an upward arc at the time the ball is struck and may be made with either a forehand or backhand motion.

 The highest point of the paddle head must not be above the highest part of the wrist (where the wrist joint bends) when it strikes the ball.

 Contact with the ball must not be made above the waist.

-Based on these official pickleball serve rules, there are 3 criteria to having a legal serve: (1) arm must be moving in an upward arc – or, in other words, the paddle needs to be going in an upward motion, (2) contact with the ball must be made below the waist and (3) the highest part of the paddle cannot be above the wrist.
+Based on these official pickleball serve rules for a volley serve, there are 3 criteria which make it legal: (1) arm must be moving in an upward arc – or, in other words, the paddle needs to be going in an upward motion, (2) contact with the ball must be made below the waist and (3) the highest part of the paddle cannot be above the wrist.